AvtsVivek/LearnCpp/src/tasks/404530-ThreeWayComparisonOperatorStrong/ReadMe.md

 11. The <=> operator will m ostly be set up as a member function, and the compiler will put in the magic necessary to make generated comparisioin operators work with implicit conversions as much as possible.

+12. In case of strong ordering, we are going to support equality

+13. In case of weak ordering, we are going to support equivalence and not absolute equality

+14. In case of partial ordering, we are going to support incompariable values for our type.

 ## References

 1. https://en.cppreference.com/w/cpp/utility/compare/strong_ordering